hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

       $ sawtooth settings list

-   The output should be similar to this example:
+   For PoET simulator consensus, the output should be similar to this example:

    .. code-block:: console